ieiei/ianvei/rust-for-rustaceans/12 RUST WITHOUT THE STANDARD LIBRARY.md

 **N O T E** *Since features should be additive, prefer an* *std**-enabling feature to an* *std**-disabling one.
 Otherwise, if* any *crate in a consumer’s dependency graph enables the no-**std* *feature,* all *consumers will be given access only to the bare-bones API without* *std* *sup- port, which may then mean that APIs they depend on aren’t available, causing them to no longer compile.*

-**THE PRELUDE**
+> **THE PRELUDE**

-Have you ever wondered why there are some types and traits—like Box, Iterator, Option, and Clone—that are available in every Rust file without you needing to use them?
+> Have you ever wondered why there are some types and traits—like Box, Iterator, Option, and Clone—that are available in every Rust file without you needing to use them?
 Or why you don’t need to use any of the macros in the standard library (like vec![])?
 The reason is that every Rust module automatically imports the Rust standard prelude with an implicit use std::prelude::rust_2021::* (or similar for other editions), which brings all the exports from the crate’s chosen edition’s prelude into scope .
 The prelude modules themselves aren’t special beyond this auto-inclusion—they are merely collections of pub use statements for key types, traits, and macros that the Rust developers expect to be commonly used .

-**Dynamic Memory Allocation**
+### Dynamic Memory Allocation

 As we discussed in Chapter 1, a machine has many different regions of memory, and each one serves a distinct purpose.
 There’s static memory for your program code and static variables, there’s the stack for function-local variables and function arguments, and there’s the heap for, well, every- thing else.
 The heap supports allocating variably sized regions of memory at runtime, and those allocations stick around for however long you want them to.
 This makes heap memory extremely versatile, and as a result, you find it used everywhere.
 Vec, String, Arc and Rc, and the collection types are all implemented in heap memory, which allows them to grow and shrink over time and to be returned from functions without the borrow checker complaining.

-Rust Without the Standard Library **213**

 Behind the scenes, the heap is really just a huge chunk of contiguous memory that is managed by an *allocator*.
 It’s the allocator that provides the illusion of distinct allocations in the heap, ensuring that those allocations do not overlap and that regions of memory that are no longer in use are reused.
 By default Rust uses the system allocator, which is generally the one dictated by the standard C library.
 This works well for most use cases, but if necessary, you can override which allocator Rust will use through the GlobalAlloc trait combined with the #[global_allocator] attribute, which requires an imple- mentation of an alloc method for allocating a new segment of memory and dealloc for returning a past allocation to the allocator to reuse.